yuanxiaochenAC/EvoAgentX/docs/tutorial/textgrad_optimizer.md

 ## 3. Setting Up the Components

 ### Step 1: Initialize the Workflow
-Currently, `TextGradOptimizer` only supports `SequentialWorkFlowGraph`.
-See [Workflow Graph](../modules/workflow_graph.md) for more information on `SequentialWorkFlowGraph`.
+`TextGradOptimizer` only supports `SequentialWorkFlowGraph` and a specific variant of `WorkFlowGraph`.
+The workflow graph must have exactly one agent per node and each agent must only have one action.
+See [Workflow Graph](../modules/workflow_graph.md) for more information on `SequentialWorkFlowGraph` and `WorkFlowGraph`.
 For this example, let us create the simplest workflow with only a single node.

 ```python